 Phone: (m) 0409 000 100

-Hi, I’m Jane and I am one of the Client Reference Group’s members under the youth portfolio.
-I am currently studying a Doctor of Psychology (Clinical Neuropsychology/Clinical Psychology) at the University of Queensland and am a provisional psychologist.
+Hi, I am Jane and I am one of the Client Reference Group's members, representing the youth portfolio.

-I have long-term ambitions of working in clinical and research settings with individuals with low vision or blindness, and am excited to be able to contribute to the low vision/blindness community through my involvement with the Client Reference Group.
+I have long-term ambitions of working with individuals with low vision or blindness to improve the quality of life for all individuals with vision loss, so I am excited to be able to contribute to the low vision/blindness community through my involvement with the Client Reference Group.

 Email: c/o email@example.com